jkergal/backup-scripts-for-win-and-osx/README.md

 ## First

-Juste place these files on the root of you dev project folder
+Juste place these files on the root of you dev project folder.
+All the files do a copy excluding your `node_modules` folder.

 ## For Windows